2014 Ukrainian presidential election: Results by oblast

+Italicised oblasts were only partially under Ukrainian government control, and voting took place only in areas where it could be organised.
+No voting was held in Crimea or Sevastopol following their annexation by Russia.

 Reactions

 Despite Russia's earlier protest at rescheduling the election and the general tense relation between the countries at the time because of the annexation of Crimea and the Russian military intervention in Ukraine, Russian president Vladimir Putin recognised the vote.

 The leaders of the self-proclaimed Donetsk People's Republic and Luhansk People's Republic, controlling large parts of the Donbas region of Eastern Ukraine, declared that the regions had made their choice shown in the highly disputed results of the status referendum of 11 May.

 US president Barack Obama congratulated Petro Poroshenko with his victory by telephone 2 days after the election.
 This was also done by President of the European Commission José Manuel Barroso and European Parliament President Martin Schulz and other EU leaders such as German chancellor Angela Merkel and French president François Hollande.